 2.2.
 Valid Conditions (Range, Volume, Context)

-- Tight Range: A high-quality inside bar should be significantly smaller than its preceding candle.
-A very small or “tight” pattern shows a strong buildup of energy, often leading to a more explosive break.
+- Tight Range: A high-quality inside bar should be significantly smaller than its preceding Mother Bar.
+A “tight” pattern represents a deeper coiling of energy, often leading to a more explosive breakout.

-- Key Context/Location: This is the most important condition.
-A pattern is most powerful when it forms at a significant chart level, such as:
+- Key Context (Location): This is the most critical factor.
+An inside bar is most powerful when it forms at a major chart level, such as a pullback to a moving average in a trend, or at a significant weekly support/resistance zone.

 2.3.
 Best Time Frames for Spotting Inside Bars